 There has always been a space and vacancy problem at the Bar, both for practising barristers and pupil-barristers: until recent years, barristers were often squashed into inadequate rooms in the Inns, four or more to a room in some chambers.
 That is less acute now because chambers are able to exist, even in London, outside the Inns.
 However, that too has led to problems.
 Sets of barristers were established outside the Inns of Court.
 Some were good, others less good.
 One example in the 1990s called itself “Brick Lane Chambers” and was composed largely of Bangladeshis and others unable to work elsewhere.
 It was given a subsidy by the notorious Tower Hamlets Council, based on numbers of “legal service providers” available, the idea being to increase “legal service provision” in an area supposedly without much.

-I knew a barrister (still in practice today) whose name was fraudulently added to their list in order for those chambers to get extra money.
+I knew a barrister (still in practice today) whose name was fraudulently added to the “Brick Lane Chambers” list in order for those chambers to get extra money from the local council.
 She was not alone.
-She complained and her name was taken off the list, but no action was taken by the council or the Bar itself in respect of a deliberate and egregious fraud.
+She complained and her name was taken off the list, but no action was taken by the local council or the Bar itself in respect of a deliberate and egregious fraud.
 At that time, the Bar had already embarked on its “let’s not annoy the ethnic minorities” journey.

 As a Bar student, I proposed (but not officially) a different idea, which would have safeguarded the Bar’s integrity: to found a fifth Inn of Court.
 That, however, would have involved huge cost, for one thing.
 It also would have required the clearance of a large site in Central London.
-Instead, sets of poor barristers started above laundromats and in shopfront premises (as well as some in better circumstances).
+Instead, sets of poor barristers started above laundromats and in shopfront premises (others moved from the Inns into far better circumstances).

 Now we come to the regulation of the Bar.
 The Code of Conduct, once a slim volume, perfectly workable and focussed on trust and integrity, became a thick sheaf of papers packed with the politically-correct shibboleths of the day.
 It has, in its application, destroyed the independence of mind of the Bar.
 I refer the reader to my own experience: